tinybirdco/ecommerce_data_project/readme.md

 pip install tinybird-cli
 ```

-Create a folder in your computer and then run the following commands to create all the Data Sources and Pipes and upload some sample data:
+Then run the following commands to create all the Data Sources and Pipes and upload some sample data:

 ```bash
 tb auth